|

 For recent vital records within the town, not village.

-Little Falls Clerk
+Little Falls City Clerk

 659 E. Main St.